sinha-mohit/spring-boot/spring-boot-elk/README.md

 # my-spring-boot-project with ELK

+## Summary
+This project is a Spring Boot application integrated with a MySQL database and a full ELK (Elasticsearch, Logstash, Kibana) stack for centralized logging and monitoring.
+It uses Docker Compose to orchestrate all services, including the app, MySQL, Elasticsearch, Logstash, Kibana, and Filebeat.
+Logs are written in JSON format and shipped to the ELK stack for visualization in Kibana.
+Filebeat is used to collect and forward application logs to Logstash, enabling real-time log aggregation and analysis.
+The setup supports both local and Dockerized development, with environment-based configuration and secure credential management.

 ## MySQL Database Setup

 1. Create a `.env` file in your project root with the following content: